tunganhbui86/tetctf2024misc/README.md

 After that, I think that there is some file on the directory in .lnk files so I think I need to recovery file and try some.I download a tools name Foremost and start to recovery file but there is nothing again.
 /img

-#The last things I do
+### The last things I do
-So I just research again and find [volatility3](https://volatility3.readthedocs.io/en/stable/)
+So I just researched again and found [volatility3](https://volatility3.readthedocs.io/en/stable/).I read this [site](https://www.varonis.com/blog/how-to-use-volatility) and know how to use it.
+I try lots of things and at the windows.netscan, I cant use it.
+/img
+/img

+<p align="center">So I give up...because it was almost 4 am.

+# That all this is the write up for this [challenge](https://ctf.krauq.com/tetctf-2024)